 More from Brother Lawrence

-Adyashanti's most accessible book: transcribed retreat talks aimed at someone meeting nondual teaching for the first time.
-The clearest single starting point in the contemporary Western nondual literature.
+Transcribed retreat talks aimed at someone meeting nondual teaching for the first time.
+The natural first Adyashanti book, and for many readers the first nondual book altogether.

 More from Adyashanti

 The harder, more important book.
 About what comes after the first awakening: the integration process, the shadow material that surfaces, the long settling in.
-The book most teachers point to when a student arrives confused after a recognition.
+The one teachers reach for when a student arrives confused after a recognition.

 More from Adyashanti

 A practical, clinically-minded field guide to the territory of awakening.
 Dilullo writes for the reader who suspects awakening is possible and wants an unromantic description of what it actually involves.
-The book most concrete about the post-recognition phases.
+Unusually concrete about the post-recognition phases.

-Posthumous compilation from the southern California satsangs of Robert Adams's last decade.
-The book reads in his cadence: long pauses, gentle restatement, the same recognition pointed at from many angles.
+Compiled from the southern California satsangs of Robert Adams's final decade.
+The book reads in his cadence: long pauses, gentle restatement, one truth approached from many angles.
 Often given as a first book in the Ramana lineage.

 More from Robert Adams